sudoforge/archer/roles/bootloader/README.md

 This role performs the following functions:

-- Configure a bootloader.
-Currently supported bootloaders include:
+- Install and configure a bootloader.
+Supported bootloaders include:
     - `systemd-boot`
 - Conditionally install and configure `intel-ucode` (for microcode updates)

 ## Requirements

-None
+This role is tested on [Arch Linux][0] specifically, but should work on any machine as long as the following requirements are met.

+- [`pacman`][1]

 ## Dependencies